On exotic matrix exponential sums and Bessel-Speh functions

 \section{Introduction}

 This work establishes a relation between two objects from different areas in mathematics.
 On the number theory (or more precisely, exponential sums) side, the objects of interest are (exotic) matrix Kloosterman sums.
 On the representation theory side, the objects of interest are special matrix coefficients attached to Speh representations of finite general linear groups.
+Matrix coefficients of this sort are often called ``Bessel functions'', since they can be expressed as finite field sums that resemble the contour integral representation of the Bessel function.
 We show that certain special values of the matrix coefficients of interest are given by the matrix Kloosterman sums of interest.

-This is not the first time a relation between Kloosterman sums and representation theory of general linear groups is established.
+This is not the first time a relation between Kloosterman sums and representation theory of general linear groups has been established.
 This was done before by Curtis and Shinoda~\cite{curtis2004zeta}, where they showed that certain special values of special matrix coefficients, called Bessel functions, attached to irreducible generic representations of finite general linear groups are given by exotic Kloosterman sums.
 This relation was later reproved by Soudry and the author in~\cite{SoudryZelingher2023} using the theory of Shahidi gamma factors.
 A vast generalization of the latter method was used by the author in~\cite{zelingher2022values} in order to establish a relation between other special values of Bessel functions and traces of the action of Frobenius on exterior powers of exotic Kloosterman sheaves.

 In this work we use a similar method to establish the relation between (exotic) matrix Kloosterman sums and the special matrix coefficients of interest.
 In our case, we use the theory of Ginzburg--Kaplan gamma factors developed by Carmon and the author in~\cite{CarmonZelingher2025} and the results of the author from~\cite{Zelingher2024b}.